 About 7 people die in the United States as a result of a fire at home.

 From 2010-2014, approximately 1 in every 338 households reported a house ﬁre each year.

 U.S. firefighters responded to about 365,500 home structure fires in 2015.
 These fires resulted in $7 billion worth of damage, 11,075 civilian injuries, and 2,560 deaths!

 Fires that start in the bedroom make up 51% of all house fire fatalities.

 A house fire is a disaster that is easily preventable.
 Every homeowner and family member should take the time to do the following to ensure fire safety.

 Install Smoke Detectors Throughout the Home

-The ﬁrst step for preventing a residential ﬁre is properly installing enough smoke detector throughout your home.
+The ﬁrst step for preventing a residential ﬁre is properly installing enough smoke detectors throughout your home.
 Smoke detectors should be installed on every floor of your home and close to any bedrooms.
 Smoke detectors typically come standard in most home security systems.
 To make sure that the detectors are always in working order, you'll want to test them out once a month.
 Batteries in smoke detectors should be replaced once a year.
 Smoke detector manufacturers suggest that they should be completely replaced every 10 years.
 Do not disable any smoke detectors while cooking, as this can potentially result in tragedy.

 Install Fire Extinguishers